silviaserafini/Company--HQ-locator/README.md

 In the file `ProjectW4` I run a deep analysis of the crunchbase dataset using MongoDB.

-I've used some APIs to fetch informations about the Starbucks, Airports, Recent Companies, Vegan restaurants, parties and events in the city I choose and I build some dataframes with the queries results always insluding geospatial coordinates.
+I've used some APIs to fetch informations about the Starbucks, Airports, Recent Companies, Design companies, Vegan restaurants, parties and events in the city I choose and I build some dataframes with the queries results always insluding geospatial coordinates.

 Taking advantage of the fact that MongoDB allows me to create Collections with different documents' categories inside, I created a dataset including all the different categories called "geopro".
 This will help me in my approach 2 solution.